Extension Study of Infigratinib in Children With Achondroplasia (ACH)

 Children naïve to infigratinib

-Infigratinib minitablets to be administered by mouth.
+Infigratinib minitablets or sprinkle capsules to be administered by mouth.
 In subjects that completed a prior study with infigratinib, the starting dose will be the same as the last dose received in the prior interventional study with infigratinib.
-Infigratinib dose may be adjusted to the dose identified from the dose escalation portion of the Phase 2 study (PROPEL 2).
+Infigratinib dose may be adjusted to 0.25 mg/kg/day (the dose selected to be explored further in the dose escalation portion of Phase 2 study QBGJ398-201 (PROPEL 2)).

 Experimental: Arm 1: Rollover subjects

-Infigratinib minitablets to be administered by mouth.
+Infigratinib minitablets or sprinkle capsules to be administered by mouth.
 In subjects that completed a prior study with infigratinib, the starting dose will be the same as the last dose received in the prior interventional study with infigratinib.
-Infigratinib dose may be adjusted to the dose identified from the dose escalation portion of the Phase 2 study (PROPEL 2).
+Infigratinib dose may be adjusted to 0.25 mg/kg/day (the dose selected to be explored further in the dose escalation portion of Phase 2 study QBGJ398-201 (PROPEL 2)).

 What is the study measuring?